-Some monster cards have special powers that affect combat - a bonus against one Class, for instance.
+Some monster cards have special powers that affect combat -abonus against a Class, for instance.
 Be sure to check these!

-You and the other players may play one-shot Treasures, such as Ichors, or use Class abilities to help or harm you in your combat.
-Some Door cards may also be played into a combat, such as monster enhancers (see below)
+You and the other players may play one-shot Treasures or use Class abilities to help or harm you in your combat.
+Some Door cards may also be played into a combat, such as Monster Enhancers (see below).